 To give a detailed description of the ADMORPH data, the DMPonline tool for an EC H2020 data management plan, shown in Table 4, has been used.
-Since not all questions concerning the FAIR principles can be answered at the current stage of the project, this section of the Open Data Management Plan will be reviewed and updated as the project proceeds.
 Each data category used in the ADMORPH project is presented in a separate subsection that is structured according to the EC H2020 template3.